 - Includes a 10 acre operating gravel pit with room for expansion

-The North San Luis Valley Portfolio consists of five individual properties, the Lone Tree Ranch, Nye Ranch, Barsch Miller Ranch, Cotton Creek Farm, and Cherry Creek Ranch, offered individually or in aggregate (see table below).
-Four of the properties are grazing tracts with flood and sub irrigated grass, and the Cotton Creek tract is a sprinkler irrigated farm with 1,800 acres under pivot.
+The North San Luis Valley Portfolio consists of four individual properties, Nye Ranch, Barsch Miller Ranch, Cotton Creek Farm, and Cherry Creek Ranch, offered individually or in aggregate (see table below).
+Three of the properties are grazing tracts with flood and sub irrigated grass, and the Cotton Creek tract is a sprinkler irrigated farm with 1,800 acres under pivot.
 The grazing tracts will collectively handle up to 2,000 pair year-round, and the Cotton Creek Farm will produce up to 6,000 tons of alfalfa per year.
 Each of these tracts boasts trophy elk (350”+) and mule deer (190”+) hunting.

 The Cherry Creek and Cotton Creek properties enjoy extraordinary senior water rights with over 20,000 cfs of water collectively.
 All of these properties are set against the backdrop of and adjacent to one of Colorado’s most stunning ranges, the northern Sangre de Cristos.

 |Cotton Creek||4,120||$9,550,000||Pasture; Sprinkler||1,800 under Pivot; 23 circles||2 homes totaling 8 beds, 3.5 baths; Numerous barns/outbuildings; 10 acre Gravel Pit|

 |Cherry Creek||5,719||$7,350,000||Pasture; Flood/Sub||500-1,000||1 home w 2 beds, 1 bath; cattle facilities; certified scale|